dblanovschi/mdbook-snips/README.md

 - I would also recommend setting `for_imports=false`

+- Have an empty line between uses and all the other items in a block.
+With `for_imports=false`, the other items might get hiddden.
+Remember `for_imports` only looks if the first line starts with `"use "`.

 ## License

 `mdbook-snips` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).